kmac007/myCompoments/README.md

-# myCompoments
+# myComponents
-This is a repository of compoments i wrote.
+This is a repository of components i wrote.